 This is major!
 In late 2018, Capital One introduced the ability to convert Venture and Spark miles into airline miles, essentially creating a new transferable points currency.

-With these changes, personally I now value Capital One miles at 1.3 cents each (compared to 1.1 cents each before).
+With these changes, personally, I now value Capital One miles at 1.7 cents each.

 Capital One adds four more mileage transfer partners

 Capital One will be adding four additional partner airline and hotel loyalty programs, including:

 - British Airways Executive Club, which has been added as of April 20; convert at a 2:1.5 ratio